Many of you will have heard people talk about PM10 and PM2.5, but what exactly is it and why should it be measured?

 Where does particulate matter come from?

 Particulate matter can come from both human and natural sources.
-Natural sources include sea salt, forest fires, pollen and mold.
+Natural sources include sea salt, wildfire smoke caused by forest fires, pollen, and mold.
 As they are natural occurrences, they are harder to control and are usually left unregulated.
 Human sources, however, can be regulated and understanding where PM comes from is very important.
 PM10 is most associated with road dust and construction activities.
 Wear and tear of brakes and tyres on vehicles and crushing activities at construction sites can all contribute to a rise in PM10.
 Alternatively, PM2.5 is more associated with fuel burning, industrial combustion processes and vehicle emissions.